kiraboibrahim/kiraboibrahim/README.md

 > Stay hungry.
 Stay foolish. - **Steve Jobs**

-**By just reading my profile till this point, you have made feel that I am worthy of what I do, Thank you very much.**
+**By just reading my profile till this point, you have made feel that I am worthy your precious time, Thank you very much.**